Processing math: 0%

 la —transformation parameter.vector.

 It specifies for which values of the transformation parameter it is necessary to compute the score test.
-Default value of lambda is la=[-1 -0.5 0 0.5 1]; that is the five most common values of lambda
+Default value of lambda is la=[-1 -0.5 0 0.5 1]; that are the five most common values of lambda.

 Example: 'la',[0 0.5]